Don’t Spend That Cash Windfall!

 Should you pay down existing loans or invest the funds?
 Either is a good choice but I’d steer you toward paying off a loan before you invest the funds.
 Why?
 Simply put, repaying a loan is financially equivalent to investing the funds with a guaranteed rate of return equal to the interest rate of your loan.
 That’s almost always a good deal.

-You may have some subset of outstanding student loans, credit cards, car loans, and/or mortgage.
+You may have some set of outstanding student loans, credit cards, car loans, and/or mortgage.
 What is the best approach for deciding where to apply your windfall?
 Logic dictates that you pay the debt with the highest interest rate and that’s always sensible.

 However, psychology also plays a role in personal finance and you may want to consider paying off one of your loans in full, even if it does not have the highest rate.
 With this approach, you’ll feel a well-deserved sense of accomplishment and create some positive momentum.

 If you have no loans, the best savings option is almost always contributing the windfall to a Roth IRA.
+I’ve written about why that is almost always a good idea.

 If you’re ineligible for a Roth IRA, the next best option is usually a 529 college savings account for your kid(s) or grandkid(s).
 These funds are tax-sheltered similar to a Roth IRA and there is flexibility for how and when the funds are used.